Forgotten Hard Rock Albums: Dokken', "Erase the Slate"

 The album's last track is the over-baked ballad "In Your Honor" and then the disc closes with a brief jazzy, untitled instrumental bit to end things on a high note.
 It was official - after a rough couple of years, all was well in Camp Dokken in 1999.

 "One" (Three Dog Night cover)

 What Has Dokken Been Up To Since This Album?

-Dokken's successful concert tour in support of Erase The Slate was captured for the 2000 live album and video Live From The Sun, taped at the Sun Theater in Anaheim, CA. Unfortunately Live From The Sun would prove to be Dokken's last album with Reb Beach, who left the band shortly after its release.
+Dokken's tour in support of Erase The Slate was captured for the 2000 live album and video Live From The Sun, taped at the Sun Theater in Anaheim, CA. Unfortunately Live From The Sun would prove to be Dokken's last album with Reb Beach, who left the band shortly after its release.
 Longtime bassist Jeff Pilson also exited the Dokken fold around this time.

 The guitar and bass positions in Dokken became something of a revolving door for the next several years.
 Former Europe guitarist John Norum (who was also a veteran of Don's solo band) filled in for the next studio album, 2002's Long Way Home, and current guitarist Jon Levin made his debut on 2004's Hell To Pay.
 Bassist Barry Sparks came aboard for Long Way Home and stayed through 2008's Lightning Strikes Again.
 On 2012's Broken Bones, the last Dokken studio album to date, Sean McNabb was in the bass slot but he has since been replaced first by Mark Boals, and then by current bass player Chris McCarvill.

-Don recently announced that the band has begun work on a new studio album, to be released sometime in early 2020.
+Don recently announced that the band has begun work on a new studio album, to be released sometime in 2020.